VE Day

 VE Day (Victory in Europe Day) commemorates the end of World War II in Europe following Germany’s unconditional surrender on 7th May 1945.
 Radio programmes on the evening of 7th May were interrupted with an announcement that a national holiday had been declared for VE Day on 8th May.
 Churchill formerly announced the end of the War in Europe with a speech broadcast from Downing Street at 3pm on 8th May.

-Schools can sign up for Our Shared Story, a collection of education resources to help students connect with the stories and experiences of all those affected by the war.
-The resources include:
+Explore a collection of resources to help students connect with the stories and experiences of all those affected by the war:

-• I’ll Remember: Discovering the Stories of VE and VJ Day: A collection of resources for pupils of all ages from the Royal British Legion.
-They include a new song composed by Simon Haw MBE for children to learn and perform as well as a docu-drama and Q&A film series with accompanying learning resources that allow pupils to explore VE and VJ Day through first-hand accounts.
+- I’ll Remember: Discovering the Stories of VE and VJ Day: A collection of resources for pupils of all ages from the Royal British Legion.
+They include a song composed by Simon Haw MBE for children to learn and perform as well as a docu-drama and Q&A film series with accompanying learning resources that allow pupils to explore VE and VJ Day through first-hand accounts.
+These resources were originally created to mark the 80th anniversary of VE Day in 2025.

 Further resources:

-• The National Literacy Trust, in partnership with the Royal British Legion, has created a series of literacy resources to help primary and secondary schools mark VE Day while developing key reading, writing and oracy skills.
+- The National Literacy Trust, in partnership with the Royal British Legion, created a series of resources to help primary and secondary schools mark the 80th anniversary of VE Day while developing key reading, writing and oracy skills.
 Resources include a teacher guide, a VE Day presentation, whole school assembly and ideas on how to host a VE Day celebration.
 Free to download with the NLT’s free membership.

-• Award-winning author Tom Palmer has created new VE Day resources to add to the collection of resources available to accompany his novel After the War.
-There are also VJ resources linked to his forthcoming picture book War Dog.
+- Award-winning author Tom Palmer has created a range of resources to accompany his novel After the War.
 All resources are free to download from his website.

-• Books for Topics has curated a selection of five titles to help schools explore the experience of wartime and the significance of VE Day.
+- Books for Topics curated a selection of five titles to help schools explore the experience of wartime and the significance of VE Day for the 80th Anniversary celebrations.
 There is also a World War II booklist featuring a wider range of fiction and non-fiction recommendations for KS2.

 Visit the resource